In December 2017, OeEB signed a long-term loan to finance the construction of two wind farms in South India.

 |Sector||Energy / Resource efficiency / Infrastructure|

-According to a study of the World Bank, more than 300 million people in India still don’t have access to electricity.
+According to a World Bank study, more than 300 million people in India still don’t have access to electricity.
 In view of India’s expected economic growth and further industrialisation in the coming years, energy will be one of the key factors for the country’s development.

-The two wind farms co-financed by OeEB will have a total capacity of 110 MW and will be constructed in the federal state of Karnataka in South India.
+The two wind farms co-financed by OeEB with a total capacity of 110 MW will be constructed in the state of Karnataka in South India and will make an important contribution towards improving the country’s energy supply.
+Karnataka has one of the highest power deficits in the country and with the two wind projects electricity for more than 200.000 persons could be provided.